brown-band/website/pages/scripts/1958-1959/fall/penn.md

 date: 1958-10-18
 ---

-:script-note[Does this remind you of another 1958 script?
+::script-note[Does this remind you of another 1958 script?
 Perhaps the Yale one above?
 If so, you’re not alone — they’re nearly identical. — JF]

 :sd[Band in block on goal line]